remijaoui/remijaoui.github.io/_pages/talks.md

 * The [talk]( /assets/pdf/ND2.pdf) (Notre Dame, 2020) concerns the semi-minimal analysis of two-dimensional types in CCM and DCF_0.

-* This talk (CIRM, Brazil-France School on Foliation Theory, 2024) presents a self-contained proof of the Ax-Schanuel Theorem in the language of holomorphic foliations.
+*This lecture (CIRM, Brazil-France School on Foliation Theory, 2024) presents a proof of the Ax-Schanuel Theorem in the language of holomorphic foliations.

 {% include video id="xpQfHBgbrpY" provider="youtube" %}